lilymacallister/CC04104-Creative-Coding-portfolio/game.md

 My response to this is primarily inspired by a demo I created a few years back on Scratch in which the player would move their character in a similar way to this game.
 While that demo only had one player on an island, I adapted it to feature two players, and was inspired by Splatoon to add an objective to colour as much of the field as possible.

+In the game, you have two circles, one of which rotates around the other; clicking your key ('z' for the red player and 'm' for the blue player) will switch which circle is rotating.
+The winner is the player with the most of the field covered after 60 seconds.

 ![Image of the game in action](/images/game.png)

 ```